gopro/labs/docs/control/construction/README.md

 ## Extending Time-lapse Duration

 Simply replacing the battery is the easiest solution for long captures.
 After the battery is replaced, power on the camera so that the time-lapse can continue.
 You might want to set and forget for a multi-week or multi-month time-lapse, for this A/C powering the camera via USB is the best.
 With continuous wall power the battery is optional and the camera should run for a very long time (only SD card storage limitations.)
-You might be tempted to use a Lithon Ion USB powerbank, however they typically do not work well.
+You might be tempted to use a Lithium Ion USB powerbank, however they typically do not work well.
 They are designed to quickly recharge a smartphone, and when they think power is no longer needed, they shut-off.
 For this reason they get you far shorter captures than you would expect.
-If you want to try a USB powerbank, remove the GoPro battery for better results.
+If you want to try a USB power-bank, remove the GoPro battery for better results.
 For long captures away from the power grid, the best solution is a small 12V 18+Ah sealed lead acid battery and attached a non-smart (doesn't shut off) USB regulator.
 With the right photo interval, this configuration could last a year on a single charge.

+## Solutions for Using External Lithium Ion USB Batteries

+As stated above, most Lithium Ion USB power-banks will shut-off early, even when the camera still needs the power.
+A select few USB battery sources include an "always on feature" designed for time-lapse projects.
+Example:[voltaicsystems.com/v50](https://voltaicsystems.com/v50/) This one can even solar recharge the battery at the same time.

+The second option is a USB keep alive device that prevents your USB power bank from shutting down.
+Examples: from [sotabeams.co.uk](https://www.sotabeams.co.uk/usb-battery-pack-keep-alive-load/) and from [tindie.com](https://www.tindie.com/products/overz/smart-power-bank-keep-alive/)

-## ver 1.0
+## ver 1.02

 [BACK](..)

 <script>
 var once = true;
 var qrcode;
 var cmd = "mPdP!60SQ!1R";
+var lasttimecmd = "";
+var changed = false;

 function makeQR()
 {